 - Peat moss is cheap and works well to loosen the soil.
 It is also very dusty.
 Wet it first to make it easier to work with.

 - You can even work grass clipping and other debris directly into the garden bed to decompose slowly.
 Be sure whatever you put down is free of seed.

 - Cover crops or green manure are crops grown on unused soil with the intent of tilling them in and letting them decompose in the garden.
 The roots keep the soil loosened as they grow and the plants suppress weeds.
 Cover crops from the legume family, like clover and vetch, also add nitrogen to the soil.

 Bottom Line on Garden Soil

-Adjusting you soils pH, fertility and texture to your plants liking is the final say in making good soil.
+Adjusting your soils pH, fertility and texture to your plants' liking is the final say in making good soil.
 Your plants will determine what your soil’s pH should be.
 Organic matter will improve the soil in the long run.
 All soil will benefit from the addition of organic matter.
 How well your soil incorporates the organic matter will determine how much supplemental feeding will be necessary.